What Services are Available on the Coral Coast?

 Hospital

-There is a hospital on the outskirts of Sigatoka, the Koromumu Hospital.
-It is found off the Queens Road on Sunshine Crescent.
+There is a hospital on the outskirts of Sigatoka, the Sigatoka Hospital.
+It is found off the Queens Road on Sunshine Crescent and is open 24/7.

-The Coral Coast’s medical centre, Metro Medical Centre, is located on the Queens Road in the H.S.N Building.
-Clinic hours are 4pm-7pm Monday to Friday and 2pm-4pm Saturday.
+The Coral Coast’s medical centres include Metro Medical Centre, which is located on Queens Road in the H.S.N Building.
+Clinic hours are from 4 pm to 7 pm Monday to Friday, and 2 pm to 4 pm Saturday.
+Alternatively, Health Masters Medical Centre in Cuvu and Korovisilou Health Centre offer limited services from 8 am to 4:30 pm, Monday to Friday.

 Fuel Stations on the Coral Coast